TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Top-levelObjects/Index.rst

          *(whatever)*

    Description
-         If a top-level object is not a PAGE-object it could be used as a temporary repository for setup.
+         If a top-level object is not a PAGE object it could be used as a temporary repository for setup.
 In this case you should use the "temp" or "styles" objects.

          "tt\_..." is normally used to define the setup of content-records.
-Eg.
+E.g.
          "tt\_content" would be used for the tt\_content-table as default.
 See the "CONTENT"-cObject